-- Fall 2019 Matriculation – Adv Entry PhD Checklist
+- Fall 2019 or later Matriculation – Adv Entry PhD Checklist

 - Fall 2019 or Fall 2020 Matriculation – Adv Entry PhD Checklist

 - Fall 2017 & Prior Matriculation – Adv Entry PhD Checklist

 Standard Entry Checklists (entered the Ph.D. program with the B.A. in English or equivalent):